Having knowledge from multiple domain helps in problem solving

 Interest in programming

-1. While preparing for the IIT-JEE exam, I took Computer Science as my 5th subject in 11th and 12th grade, which sparked my interest in programming.
-We were taught the fundamentals of C++, which was the first high-level language I learned.
+1. While preparing for the IIT-JEE exam, I chose Computer Science as my 5th subject in 11th and 12th grade, which sparked my interest in programming.
+We were taught the fundamentals of C++, which happened to be the first high-level language I learned.

-2. I've always been interested in logical reasoning and puzzles in general.
-In my spare time, I played around with it and built a few basic command line "apps."
+2. I have always been interested in logical reasoning and puzzles in general.
+In my spare time, I played around with them and built a few basic command line apps.

-3. During my first year of college, I discovered competitive programming and started solving problems on various portals.
-Each solution motivated me to try another problem.
+3. During my first year of college, I discovered competitive programming and started solving problems on various platforms.
+Each solution motivated me to tackle another problem.

 4. I read editorials for difficult problems and learned more about the data structures and algorithms involved.